grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 Release set to: 7.7
 ```

-Next we need to attach the RHEL Openstack subcription to our nodes (Controller and Compute).
+Next we need to attach the RHEL Openstack subscription to our nodes (Controller and Compute).
 This is done by using a Pool ID.

 To find the Openstack Pool ID for your subscription use the following